 Maly Port will invest 2.1 billion roubles (about $34 million) through 2020, including 228 million roubles (about $3.7 million) in environmental protection.
 At the Saint Petersburg International Economic Forum, the Ministry of Transport of Russia, Rosprirodnadzor, Primorsky Regional Administration, Rosmorport and Maly Port signed an agreement on cooperation aimed at completing the transition of Maly Port to shielded coal transshipment and ensuring favourable environmental conditions for the population of the city of Nakhodka.

-In accordance with the signed agreement, Maly Port plans to invest more than 730 million roubles (about US$12 million), including 127 million roubles (about US$2 million) in environmental programmes this year.
+In accordance with the signed agreement, Maly Port plans to invest more than 730 million roubles (about $12 million), including 127 million roubles (about $2 million) in environmental programmes this year.

 The main upgrade measures deal with the dust suppression system.
 Loading and unloading operations involve cranes that prevent spills, which means no dust formation.
 The pile spraying system includes 4 mobile fog-generating units, spraying fog and snow within a radius of 80 metres.
 Their capacity is 2400 litres/hour.
 Under the new agreement, 4 more stationary units will be installed on 12-metre masts.
 In addition, in November this year, a video surveillance system and automatic dust analysers will be put into operation.
-These measures, along with a climate monitoring system, operated together with Roshydromet, will regulate the humidity of the coal and prevent dust in the course of loading and unloading operations.
+These measures, along with a climate monitoring system, operated together with the Russian Federal Service for Hydrometeorology and Environmental Monitoring (Rosgidromet), will regulate the humidity of the coal and prevent dust in the course of loading and unloading operations.